All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Primary indication limits off-label prescribing in some clinical settings

-The landmark COSMETIC study published in AIDS Research and Human Retroviruses (2010) demonstrated tesamorelin's remarkable efficacy in reducing visceral adipose tissue by 15.2% over 26 weeks compared to placebo.
+The key COSMETIC study published in AIDS Research and Human Retroviruses (2010) demonstrated tesamorelin's remarkable efficacy in reducing visceral adipose tissue by 15.2% over 26 weeks compared to placebo.
 Subsequent studies in HIV-negative populations have shown similar benefits for abdominal fat reduction and metabolic improvements.

 Tesamorelin's mechanism involves enhanced growth hormone release leading to increased lipolysis, particularly in visceral adipose deposits.
 The peptide also improves glucose metabolism and insulin sensitivity, making it valuable for patients with metabolic syndrome components.